ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 HardwareManager::default_instance().register_dummy_gpu();
 ```

-Also note that the dummy GPU does not fake CUDA kernel executions or any other GPU-specific operations.
+Also, note that the dummy GPU does not fake CUDA kernel executions or any other GPU-specific operations.
 It only simulates the memory transfers within noarr pipelines.